 In JBossESB this is the role the Transformation Service.
 This version of the ESB is shipped with an out-of-the-box Transformation Service based on Milyn Smooks.
 Smooks is a Transformation Implementation and Management framework.
 It allows you implement your transformation logic in XSLT, Java etc and provides a management framework through which you can centrally manage the transformation logic for your message-set.

-For more details see the Message Transformation Guide.
+For more details see the "Message Transformations" chapter in the ServicesGuide.

 Content-based Routing